adelina120/First-Air-Canadian-North-Merger/README.md

 # First-Air-Canadian-North-Merger
 Research paper for Economics of Antitrust seminar

-Abstract.
 Canadian North and First Air has been two critical regional airlines to northern Canada for goods supply and connecting to larger cities in the south.
 In 2019, the Government of Canada approved a proposed merger between these two airlines for public interest considerations despite potential anticompetitive concerns.
 To evaluate this merger